kubrysh/invaders-camp-project/README.md

 * Created a local MongoDB database via Docker for development usage
 * Deployed a cloud MongoDB database on [Atlas](https://www.mongodb.com/atlas/database)
+* TBD:
+  * Connect Node App to MongoDB using Mongoose
+  * Design a DB structure
+  * Implement DB data quering for API endpoints
+  * Populate DB with initial values & implement once a day data resetting to initial values on production DB

 ---